 Archived Data from CSAS

 Among its activities, and consistent with its mission, CSAS is committed to collecting long-term snow system datasets comprised of weather, snowpack, and hydrologic observations at its study areas.
 CSAS will make available, without fee, those quality-checked datasets and their associated metadata at this location.
 From time to time, CSAS will post updated or new datasets.
-Please direct inquiries regarding additional data information to executive director Chris Landry.
+Please direct inquiries regarding additional data information to executive director Jeff Derry.

 Guidelines for Acceptable Use of Data obtained from the CSAS Website: